-Buying VEJOVIS™ is the first step in quitting weed for two of the most important reasons you won’t be able to avoid, “withdrawal side effects”.
+Buying VEJOVIS™ is the first step in quitting weed for the most important reason you won’t be able to avoid, “withdrawal side effects”.
 No matter how determinately you try to avoid high risk situations, you’re probably going to experience withdrawal effects and marijuana cravings – and cravings are recovery killers.
 ORDER YOUR VEJOVIS™ RIGHT NOW!
 Don’t get caught off guard.

 2. Tell a Friend about Your Quit Plan